clanghout/CTab-Page/README.md

   - combination with chrome extension to work client side
 - https://developer.chrome.com/extensions/getstarted#unpacked
 - css3 grids
+- extension button in bar to add to config

 ## Add as new tab page
 1. open chrome://extensions